-Golfers Elbow is a form of tendonitis that affects the tendons connected to your inner elbow and forearm.
+Golfers’ Elbow is a form of Tendonitis.
+It affects the tendons connected to your inner elbow and forearm.
 The medical name for Golfers Elbow is Medial Epicondylitis.
-It’s a condition where the tendons joining your inner elbow to your outer forearm become damaged due to overuse and/or misuse.
-This causes pain, inflammation, and tenderness from your inner elbow through your inner forearm to your wrist.
+It’s a condition where the tendons connecting your inner elbow to your inner forearm become damaged.
+This is generally due to overuse and/or misuse.
+This causes pain, inflammation, and tenderness from your inner elbow to your inner forearm to your wrist.

-Despite the name, Golfers Elbow is not exclusive to Golfers as any form of repetitive hand, wrist, or forearm motion can lead to Golfers Elbow.
-Golfers Elbow is similar but not as popular as its sibling, Tennis Elbow.
-Though similar, the major difference is that Tennis Elbow stems from tendon damage in your outer elbow, while Golfers Elbow stems from tendon damage in your inner elbow.
+Despite the name, Golfers Elbow is not exclusive to Golfers.
+Any form of repetitive hand, wrist, or forearm movement can lead to Golfers Elbow.
+Golfers Elbow is similar but not as popular as Tennis Elbow.
+The difference is that Tennis Elbow develops from tendon damage in your outer elbow.
+And, Golfers’ Elbow comes from tendon damage in your inner elbow.

 What Causes Golfers Elbow?

-Golfers Elbow is caused by damage or injury to the tendons connected to your Medial Epicondyle and your inner forearm muscles.
+Golfers Elbow is caused by injury (or damage) to the tendons connected to your Medial Epicondyle and your inner forearm muscles.
 The Medial Epicondyle is the bony ball-like area of your inner elbow.
-Applying excessive force to the tendons that bend your wrist irrespective of the activity causes Golfers Elbow.
+Applying excessive force to the tendons that bend your wrist (irrespective of the activity) causes Golfers Elbow.
 Activities that could potentially cause of Golfers Elbow include but are not limited to:

 - Weak shoulder muscles